osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex3-queue-from.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 2.4: Submit with “queue from”
+HTC Exercise 2.3: Submit with “queue from”
 =============================================

 The goal of this exercise is to submit many jobs from a single submit file by using the `queue ... from` syntax to read variable values from a file.